osgi/osgi.enroute.site/_tutorial_maven/330-maven-project.md

 ## Instructions for bnd

 Last, but not least, we need to provide an adjacent `bnd.bnd` file, we need to export the API package and we want to include the [parsii](https://github.com/scireum/parsii) JAR because it happens to be not a bundle.
 We do not have to wrap the Guava library because it is a proper bundle.
+We assume this will be linked in through the application we develop later.

 	Export-Package: 	osgi.enroute.examples.eval.api
 	Private-Package: 	parsii.*
 	-sources: 			true

+Note that the Maven plugin by default includes all the classes in the project.

 ## Source Code